DrankRock/CMScrape/README.md

 #### The running :
 As soon as the run button is clicked, if you did not put a proxy file, CMScrape will dowload free proxies on various sources, then check them.
 When enough working proxies are found (as specified in the preferences, or when all the proxies were checked), the scraping phase starts for all the links in the input file.
-For each link, the page is downloaded, informations are extracted and put in the selected output.
+For each link, the page is downloaded, information are extracted and put in the selected output.

-When it's done, an information dialog will open, and some general informations will appear on the console.
+When it's done, an information dialog will open, and some general information will appear on the console.

 #### The proxyless :
 Instead of trying to trick Cardmarket into thinking the user is many users, it takes the patience route and just wait for cardmarket to unblock the ip adress before continuing the scraping.
 This thus goes at a maximal speed of 30 checks/minute.